Advanced Scheduled FTP Synchronization

 4.3 Execute external program against each downloaded file

+EXAMPLE 10: Add each downloaded file to an archive.
 We have an archive back.rar and will add each downloaded file to it.

 addarchive.bat